1890s Pacific typhoon seasons: 1890 season

 There were at least 14 tropical cyclones in the western Pacific in 1890.

-Not included in the above number, a typhoon offshore Wakayama Prefecture, Japan sank the Ottoman frigate Ertuğrul in the night of 16 September, leaving only 69 survivors among the 650 people onboard.
+Not included in the above number, a typhoon offshore Wakayama Prefecture, Japan sank the Ottoman frigate Ertuğrul in the night of 16 September, leaving only 69 survivors among the 650 people on board.
 Successful rescue efforts and subsequent care for the survivors by the locals facilitated a lasting positive reception of Japan within Turkey.